Mikosch of the Secret Service: Plot

-Ferdinand Mikosch and Otto Schummrich, like the young Susi Lindinger, Ferdinand's girlfriend, belong to Max Sperling's small theater group.
-Ferdinand is always jealous of Susi and soon she has enough of it: she refuses to perform, and Max’s friend Fanny, who is actually responsible for the kitchen, jumps in spontaneously and annoys the audience with her singing.
-When the three dancers named “Praterelfen” drop out because Max has not paid them a fee for a long time, everything is over: Ferdinand, Otto and Max jump in and there is rioting.
-In the end there is the demolition of the theater by the angry audience.
+Ferdinand Mikosch and Otto Schummrich, like the young Susi Lindinger, Ferdinand's girlfriend, belong to Max Sperling's small theater troupe.
+Ferdinand is always jealous of Susi and soon she has enough of it.
+She refuses to perform, and Max's friend Fanny, who is actually responsible for the kitchen, jumps in spontaneously and annoys the audience with her singing.
+Next, the female dance trio drop out because Max has not paid them their wages for a long time.
+When Ferdinand, Otto and Max jump in, the audience riot and trash the theater.
 Susi in turn quits.
 This pleases the Rittmeister Gustl von Schöndorn, who recruits Susi as an agent: The Austrian Gustl, together with the Prussian Major Claus Dieter Graf Schnackewitz and the Russian Colonel Fedor Fedorowitsch Ganiew, have been commissioned by the Austrian chief of the Wedel secret service, their respective rulers for the historic three to protect the Emperor's meeting in Ischl.
 Gustl distrusts Ganiew and Susi is supposed to secretly shadow the colonel.
 She wins his trust as a maid and is taken to Ischl after some time.

 In the meantime, Gustl and his superior Colonel Ferdinand von Weißenburg-Schwarzeneck are developing an emergency plan, which they call the “Mikosch Plan”.
 For this three men are necessary and so Ferdinand, Otto and Max are brought to Ischl, where they are supposed to give a guest appearance.
 Instead, the three let themselves be seduced by the barrack's charms and voluntarily join the regiment.
 Here they meet Susi, but also Fanny, who is now cooking for the regiment.
 Not knowing that they are part of a larger plan, they let the soldier Wokurka torment him for days.
 Only when they want to escape secretly does Gustl initiate them into his plan.
 They should play their part in the security of the three heads of state.
 First, however, they climb up to waiters.